Installment Sales – Form 6252

 - Additions or subtractions to basis while you held the property

 - Selling expenses you paid

 - Depreciation you recaptured — You could be subject to depreciation recapture when selling certain property.
 This applies to property that’s eligible for depreciation methods other than straight-line depreciation.
 You need this amount to figure the gain from the sale.

-Subtract the amount of depreciation you took in previous years from your basis in the property.
+Recaptured depreciation will be repaid in the year of the sale, so subtract the amount of depreciation you took in previous years from your basis in the property.
 Both of these apply to any depreciation recapture:

 - It will be taxed as ordinary income.

 - It isn’t eligible for capital gain rates.

 Where to Go For More Tax Form Help

 To learn more about installment sales or depreciation recapture, get the help of tax pros.
 Whether you make an appointment with one of our knowledgeable tax pros or choose one of our online tax filing products, you can count on H&R Block to help you complete tax forms with accuracy.